PrestaShop/docs/src/content/1.7/themes/reference/templates/notifications.md

 # Notifications

-Throughout the whole front office, the customer can receive notification messages from PrestaShop, to inform him about successes or errors for instance.
+Throughout the whole front office, the customer can receive notification messages from PrestaShop, to inform about successes or errors for instance.
 Your theme can also send notifications when certain events occur.

 The notification messages are not hard-coded in the template files, but are sent